Farkhadov95/Farkhadov95/README.md

 - 👋 Hi, my name is Amir Farkhadov and this is my Github page.
 - 👀 Here I store my finished projects and some (not all) projects that I am currently working on.
-- ✨ Currently, I am learning to develop Android applications with Kotlin language.
+- ✨ Currently, I am learning to develop Web Applications on React using JavaScript and TypeScript languages.
-- Languages I know: Kotlin, Java, JavaScript, Python, HTML, CSS
+- Languages I know: JavaScript, Kotlin, Java, Python.